Breast lift works to restore youthful contours

 How do you know you have breast ptosis?

-If your nipple, not the colored skin around the nipple (known as areola) is above the top of the ruler—congratulations, you are not considered to have ptosis, however, you may have what is known as pseudoptosis if the lower part of your breast hangs down too far.
+If your nipple, not the colored skin around the nipple (known as areola), is above the top of the ruler—congratulations, you are not considered to have breast ptosis.
+However, you may have what is known as pseudoptosis if the lower part of your breast gland hangs down too far.

 The ruler method is an approximation and Dr. Chen Lee may describe the sagging of your breasts differently.